Alternative expression for the maximum potential intensity of tropical cyclones: Discussion

 A stronger air-sea disequilibrium due to the drop of air temperature at the radius of maximum wind in the stronger storms is visible in models.
 For example, in Fig.~9c of \citet{wang20} in the strongest tropical cyclone (maximum wind speed over 90~m~s$^{-1}$) there is a pronounced local maximum of air-sea disequilibrium in the vicinity of maximum wind.
 In contrast, the weaker cyclones (maximum wind speeds about 50~m~s$^{-1}$) in Figs.~9a and 9b of \citet{wang20}, as well as all cyclones in Fig.~5 of \citet{wang21} (maximum wind speeds below $65$~m~s$^{-1}$), display a more monotonic decline of the air-sea disequilibrium from the outer environment towards the center.
 (Notably, while reporting these distinct patterns of air-sea disequilibrium, \citet{wang20} and \citet{wang21} did not analyze the magnitude of either radial velocity or radial gradient of air temperature.)
 For observed cyclones, the horizontal flow was still isothermal in Hurricane Earl 2010 (maximum wind speed 64~m~s$^{-1}$) but approached dry adiabatic in Hurricane Isabel 2003 (maximum wind speed 75~m~s$^{-1}$) \citep{smith13,bell08}.
 This suggests, as a hypothesis for further studies, that adiabaticity is approached in very intense cyclones only.

 Between the eyewall and the eye the radial velocity changes its sign, so at a certain point, specifically when $V/u \simeq -10$ for the case of Hurricane Isabel 2003, the temperature gradient at the surface must turn to zero.
 This happens somewhere {\it within the eyewall}, i.e., close to the radius of maximum wind.
-If the surface air at the point where $\pt T_s/\pt r = 0$ is saturated, as it approximately is in the eyewall in Hurricane Isabel 2003 \citep[][Fig.~4d]{montgomery06}, the radial temperature gradient at the level of maximum wind $z = z_m$, and the corresponding value of $\mathcal{C}$, will be approximately the same as they are at the surface (see Eq.~\eqref{Cb}).
+If the surface air at the point where $\partial T_s/\partial r = 0$ is saturated, as it approximately was in the eyewall in Hurricane Isabel 2003 \citep[][their Fig.~4d]{montgomery06} or Hurricane Earl 2010 \citep[][their Table~1]{smith13}, the radial temperature gradient at the level of maximum wind $z = z_m$, and the corresponding value of $\mathcal{C}$, will be approximately the same as they are at the surface (see Eq.~\eqref{Cb}).
 These arguments justify the plausibility of horizontal isothermy ($\mathcal{C} = 1$) at the point of maximum wind.
+Using the gradient-wind and hydrostatic balances and a typical tangential wind profile of a tropical cyclone, \citet[][his Fig.~1b]{smith2007} calculated that, at the radius of maximum wind, $\partial T/\partial r$ is positive at the surface, negative in the free troposphere, and changes sign ($\partial T/\partial r = 0$) at $z \sim 1$~km, i.e., close to a typical altitude of maximum wind.
+It should be noted, however, that in \citet[][]{smith2007}{\textquoteright}s calculations there was no temperature increase in the eye as compared to the radius of maximum wind \citep[cf.][their Fig.~1]{barnes01}.

-As the surface air moves further towards the center beyond the point where $\pt T_s/\pt r = 0$, it begins to warm.
+As the surface air moves further towards the center beyond the point where $\partial T_s/\partial r = 0$, it begins to warm.
 As it is warmed by the surface heat flux, the temperature disequilibrium across the air-sea interface should diminish.
 Thus, an increase in $\mathcal{C}$ that reduces $v_A$ is accompanied by a decrease in $T_s - T_0$ that should reduce $v_A$ even further, see Eq.~(\ref{vA}).
-The complex interplay of these influences, and their profound dependence on the storm's dynamic structure and the relation between the primary and secondary circulations ($v/u$), may help understand why maximum velocities, for a given environment, strongly depend on the characteristics of the initial vortex \citep{tao20}.
+The complex interplay of these influences, and their profound dependence on the storm{\textquoteright}s dynamic structure and the relation between the primary and secondary circulations ($v/u$), may help explain why maximum velocities, for a given environment, strongly depend on the characteristics of the initial vortex \citep{tao20}.
+Generally, $\mathcal{C} > 1$ at the point of maximum wind can result from the surface air warming, and/or from the surface relative humidity increasing, towards the center (see Eqs.~\eqref{Cb} and \eqref{iCb}).